-You may have noticed that when you eat a grape, it doesn’t taste like grape-flavored soda or grape-flavored candy.
-The green grapes you buy at the grocery store, Thompson Seedless Grapes, are the most commonly consumed in the U.S. and they certainly taste nothing like a Grape Jolly Rancher or a Nehi.
-Likewise, the red seedless (Red Globe), or any other grape you are likely to eat at home will not taste like artificial grape flavor.
+You may have noticed that when you eat a grape, it doesn’t taste like grape-flavored soda or grape-flavored candy?
+The green grapes or red seedless grapes we commonly consume taste nothing like a Grape Jolly Rancher or a Nehi soda.
 So, where did this flavor come from?
-Why is a flavor that doesn’t seem to taste like grapes used to flavor grape-flavored products?
+Why doesn’t artificial grape flavor taste like grapes, even though it’s used to flavor grape-flavored products?
+The answer is that it does taste like grapes: Concord grapes!

 This is not the first such question I’ve answered.
 Many ask the same thing about artificial banana flavor.